eclipse-scout/scout.rt/README.md

 We welcome any kind of contributions (bug report, documentation improvement, code contribution...).
 Just open a GitHub issue and / or create a Pull Request.

-However, in order to create a valid Pull Request, you need an Eclipse account and a signed Eclipse Contributor Agreement (ECA).
-Please consult the [contribution guide](https://www.eclipse.org/projects/handbook/#contributing-contributors) of
+However, in order to create a valid Pull Request, you need an Eclipse account and a signed Eclipse Contributor Agreement ([ECA](https://www.eclipse.org/legal/ECA.php)).
-Eclipse for details.
+Please consult the [Eclipse Contribution Guide](https://www.eclipse.org/projects/handbook/#contributing-contributors) for details.

 Many thanks to all the people who have already contributed to Scout!